Pupil Premium Grant 2016-17

 The funding is also used for any update training for the above members of staff.

 The school also employs a Teaching Assistant to deliver reading interventions to children from KS1.
 This is carried out several times a week on a one to one basis.

 This work has led to

 - Improved confidence and attitudes to mathematics for pupils allowing them to keep pace with their peers in learning.

-- All Y6 pupils making at least good progress and exceeding national and school targets.
+- All Y6 pupils making at least good progress and exceeding national and school targets and floor standards.